The classic gotchas

 read(p) // use-after-free: reading memory that's no longer yours

-Null dereference -> the address is honestly empty; fails immediately and loudly
+Null dereference -> the address is plainly empty; fails immediately and loudly

 Dangling pointer -> the address looks valid but points at freed/reused memory; fails unpredictably